aldamian/gravity-simulation/README.md

-# Gravity_Simulation
+# Gravity simulation

 Implemented a simulation of gravity using Euler's approximation method.
-It has the Sun, Earth, Mars, and an asteroid which I jokingly called Oumuamua.
+It has the Sun, Earth, Mars, and an asteroid.

 Note: Could implement with Runge Kutta for more accurate results.